-We live in a world where a 13-year-old just became a professional video gamer.
+We live in a world where 13-year-olds make small fortunes as professional video gamers.
 Yep, the kids are spending so much time online these days that even newly-minted teens are good enough at popular games like Fortnite to compete for actual money against adults, who also get paid to play video games.

 Located on Anastasia Island along Florida’s Atlantic coast, St. Augustine is a playground for the intellect and the senses.
 The Museum doubles as a working lighthouse, operated by the non-profit’s staff, and a portal for people to experience marine science and maritime history in a very hands-on way.

 Every year, 53,000 K-12 students visit St. Augustine to engage in camps, tours, interactive exhibits, and even construction projects to recreate historic boats.
 College students descend on the lighthouse to participate in the nation’s only museum-organized underwater archaeology field study school.
 You read that right—for some lucky undergrads and grad students, school’s in session under the clear-blue Atlantic.